hackbynight/Lua-Graveyard/README.md

 # eleusian-artificial-intelligence
-Collection of LUA/C automation scripts used with MUDLET
+Collection of LUA/C automation scripts used with MUDLET.
+Everything here is pulled from larger private repo to share with friends

 <details>